-Revenue for hardware products is recognized when the four revenue recognition criteria noted above are met.
-The Company records reductions to revenue for estimated commitments related to price protection, rights of return and customer incentive programs.
-If there is a risk of future pricing concessions and a reliable estimate cannot be made at the time of shipment, the Company recognizes the related revenue and costs of goods sold when its products are sold through to an end user.
+Revenue for handheld devices was recognized when the four revenue recognition criteria noted above are met.
+The Company recorded reductions to revenue for estimated commitments related to price protection, rights of return and customer incentive programs.
+If there was a risk of future pricing concessions and a reliable estimate could not be made at the time of shipment, the Company recognized the related revenue and costs of goods sold when its products were sold through to an end user.

-Significant judgment is applied by the Company to determine whether shipments of devices have met the Company's revenue recognition criteria, as the analysis is dependent on many facts and circumstances.
-The Company recognizes revenue upon shipment provided that the Company is able to conclude that the price was fixed or determinable.
-Sales of the Company's devices to wireless carriers in certain regions are recognized as revenue at the time of shipment.
-Other shipments of devices are recognized as revenue only when the devices sell through to end users.
-For shipments where the Company recognizes revenue when the product is sold through to an end user, the Company determines the point at which that happens based upon internally generated reporting indicating when the devices are activated on the Company's relay infrastructure.
+Significant judgment was applied by the Company to determine whether shipments of devices met the Company's revenue recognition criteria, as the analysis was dependent on many facts and circumstances.
+The Company recognized revenue upon shipment provided that the Company was able to conclude that the price was fixed or determinable.
+Sales of the Company's devices to wireless carriers in certain regions were recognized as revenue at the time of shipment.
+Other shipments of devices were recognized as revenue only when the devices sold through to end users.
+For shipments where the Company recognized revenue when the product was sold through to an end user, the Company determined the point at which that happened based upon internally generated reporting indicating when the devices are activated on the Company's relay infrastructure.